 These guidelines should be read in conjunction with the information at Working with the TAC.

 Who can provide child care services?

-- You provide services which are approved by the Department of Education and Training to accept the Child Care Benefit and Child Care Rebate.
+You can provide child care services for TAC clients if you are approved by the Department of Education and appear in the Australian Government’s Child Care Finder.